In This Story:

 How To Use:

 This is one of the best home remedies for blackheads out there.
-Mix one tsp of Turmeric with Coconut Oil to form a smooth paste.
-Dab the paste on the concerned areas and let it works its magic for 10 to 15 minutes.
-Rinse with Lukewarm water.
+Mix one tsp of turmeric with coconut oil to form a smooth paste.
+Dab the paste on the concerned areas and let it work its magic for 10 to 15 minutes.
+Rinse with lukewarm water.

 Frequency Of Use: